Toyota GR Corolla Insurance Rates

 Additional Rate Information

-The chart below illustrates average Toyota GR Corolla insurance rates for additional coverage and risk scenarios.
+The chart below illustrates average Toyota GR Corolla insurance rates for other coverage scenarios.

-- The estimated rate for the average middle-age driver who chooses $500 deductibles is $1,284
+- The average rate for the average middle-age driver who has $500 deductibles is $1,284

-- The price with full coverage for a 16-year-old driver for full coverage can cost $4,464 or more
+- The price for full coverage for a teenage driver with full coverage can cost as much as $4,464 or more

-Insurance prices for a Toyota GR Corolla are also quite variable based on the trim level and model year, your risk profile, and physical damage deductibles and liability limits.
+Car insurance prices for a Toyota GR Corolla are also quite variable based on your driving record, the model year and trim level, and liability limits and deductibles.

-A more mature driver with a clean driving record and high physical damage deductibles may pay as low as $1,200 a year for full coverage.
-Prices are much higher for teenage drivers, where even without any violations or accidents they can expect to pay in the ballpark of $4,400 a year.
+An older driver with no driving violations and high deductibles may only pay around $1,200 a year for full coverage.
+Prices are highest for teenage drivers, where even good drivers will be charged at least $4,400 a year.
 View Rates by Age

-The state you live in has a huge impact on Toyota GR Corolla insurance prices.
-A driver around age 40 might see prices as low as $840 a year in states like North Carolina, Wisconsin, and Vermont, or be forced to pay as much as $1,730 on average in Florida, New York, and Michigan.
+The state you live in has a huge impact on Toyota GR Corolla insurance rates.
+A driver around age 40 might see prices as low as $840 a year in states like North Carolina, Wisconsin, and Vermont, or at least $1,730 on average in Florida, New York, and Michigan.

 State | Premium | Compared to U.S. Avg | Percent Difference |